antross/tracer/README.md

 of web pages running in the browser.
 These traces are stabilized against non-deterministic behavior and normalized where minor "safe" differences occur.
 Resulting traces can be loaded in a "diff" utility to look for differences between browsers.
-Ultimately the goal is to simplify discovering the root cause of site compatibility issues which occur in some, but not all major browsers.
+Ultimately the goal is to simplify understanding why a page behaves differently across browsers.

+## Status

+This library is currently a work in progress.
+A fair amount of noise still occurs when tracing certain sites which may prevent getting a usefull "diff".
+Investigation is also ongoing to eliminate a few remaining unintended side-effects as the goal is for this library to be invisible to the page.

 ## Getting Started